osmaviation/spreadsheet/README.md

 # Spreadsheet

-A simple Laravel abstraction to the PHPSpreadsheet library.
-Only supports writing.
+A simple Laravel abstraction to the PHPSpreadsheet (previously PHPExcel) library, ideal for writing XLSX (Excel) files.

 ## Installing